-By the time I started Isles with three others 39 years ago, my struggling family and my Princeton research had taught me to believe that residents — including those in tough lower-income settings — had more resiliency and capacity than people thought.
+By the time I started Isles with two others 39 years ago, my struggling family and my Princeton research had taught me to believe that residents — including those in tough lower-income settings — had more resiliency and capacity than people thought.
 Based on that assumption, we eventually distilled our mission down to seven words: more self-reliant families in healthy, sustainable communities.

-We took a leap of faith, sensing we could learn how to support that, and the universe would support us.
-Over four decades, that faith felt mostly well-placed.
+We took a leap of faith, sensing we could learn how to support that and the universe would support us.
+Over four decades that faith felt mostly well-placed.
 Through changing economic and political winds, we pivoted, evolved, and grew.
 It was a passion for change, not charity.
 And it works.

 Then along came COVID-19.
 Suddenly, we had to stop bringing people together to solve problems.
 Instead, we physically separated them.
 While our job was to connect people to training, ideas, education, capital, redevelopment projects, and each other, we soon realized that they first had to survive, as did we.

 In our hometown of Trenton, as of the end of April, COVID cases are still increasing.
 Dense, high-poverty, inner-city settings are most threatened.
 But what should we do about it?

 To support the thousands we serve each year, we had to pivot fast.
 First, we had to provide training and equipment to keep our staff and volunteers safe.
 We needed a common IT platform and new accounting systems.